How to Grow Cabbage

 Cole crops can be grown from seed or started indoors and planted as a seedling, but the times seeds need to be germinated can be tricky where I live.

-Here, seeds should be started around February or August for the corresponding seasons but in February, it’s too cold for seeds to germinate here and in August it’s way too hot.
+Here in Oklahoma, cabbage seeds should be started around February or August for growing cabbage.
+In February, it’s too cold for seeds to germinate here and in August it’s way too hot.
 Because of this, it’s best to start your seeds indoors if your climate is like mine.
 Cole crop seeds like soil temperatures around 80 degrees.
 Check out your frost dates for when to plant.

-Plant seeds about 1/4 inch deep, cover with soil and gently pat.
+Plant cabbage seeds about 1/4 inch deep, cover with soil and gently pat.
 Water well.

 Cole crop seeds take 3-10 days to germinate and 4-6 weeks to grow into a healthy seedling.
 If you don’t have a greenhouse, you will need supplemental lighting for your cabbage seedlings such as a grow light.